Peyton analyzes online casinos and sweepstakes platforms, focusing on bonus terms, promo mechanics, and state-by-state availability.

 Next: it’s time to register.
 This only takes a minute or two (most of the time).
 Name, email, birthday, maybe a phone number.
 That’s about it.
 Nothing too complicated.

-Step 3: Claim Free Spins & Other Sign Up Bonuses
+Step 3: Claim Bonus Spins & Other Sign Up Bonuses

 Most sites hand new online casino players some free Gold Coins (GC) and Sweeps Coins (SC) as soon as they register.
 No payment, no strings attached.
 The no-deposit welcome bonus just shows up in your account once you finish signing up.